gvwilson/thirdbit/src/fiction/still-book/index.md

 The twenty-fifth gathered her books together slowly, then walked out with her head down.
-Her teacher watched her go. *It's none of my business*, he told himself. *Children bump and scrap themselves all the time---it's just part of growing up.*
+Her teacher watched her go. *It's none of my business*, he told himself. *Children bump and scrap themselves all the time—it's just part of growing up.*

 Still's footsteps echoed around her as she walked toward the door.
 They were almost as loud as the thought that had been echoing in her head all